By: Julie Hosking

 Torndirrup National Park is also home to some of Albany’s most famous natural attractions: The Gap, Natural Bridge and the Blowholes.

-Safety barriers have been anchored into the stone 40 metres above sea level at The Gap and Natural Bridge for reasons that are immediately clear — waves crash in with some force over the rocks below, particularly when the gales pick up.
+Step out onto the viewing platform 40 metres above sea level at The Gap and watch the surging waves crash in over the rocks below.
 You may even get a tad wet from the resulting water blasts.
 No matter where you’re standing on this glorious granite structure, the views out to the Southern Ocean, Bald Head and West Cape Howe are breathtaking.

 The Blowholes, as the name suggests, “blow” water up through a crack in the granite, producing a wondrous (and at times very loud) spray.
 There is also a popular walking trail to the Blowholes, a 1.6km return trip from the carpark.
 While it is a relatively easy walk, it is important to keep away from the ocean edge at all times as the path can get dangerously slippery.